-Graduate Management Admissions Test (GMAT)
+- Two years of relevant professional work experience are recommended. - Graduate Management Admissions Test (GMAT) with a minimum score of 425.
 GMAT scores are required prior to admission to the MBA program with "regular" status.
 The scores are also useful in establishing individual Prerequisite and Foundation course requirements.